-OW the executioners putting [4v.]forth <their> hands to the cross: were not able to touch him at all.
-Moreover of others thereafter and still others reaching forth <their> hands forth that <they> might release him: none was able to touch him.
+Ow the executioners putting forth their hands to the cross: were not able to touch him at all.
+Moreover of others thereafter and still others reaching forth their hands that they might release him: none was able to touch him.
 For their arms were benumbed, whenever they had been extended forth to release him.
-Then that blessed apostle adjuring the people said, I entreat all of you, brethren, that I may first make one prayer to our Lord: for which ye may permit Therefore the me to be released. people assented on account of the adjuration.
-Then blessed Andrew the apostle with a loud cry said, Permit me thy servant, O Lord, from this hour not to be separated from thee, for it is time that my body be committed to the earth, and that thou commandest me to come unto thee : who bestoweth eternal life.
+Then that blessed Apostle, adjuring the people, said, I entreat all of you, brethren, that I may first make one prayer to our Lord: for which ye may permit me to be released.
+Therefore the people assented on account of the adjuration.
+Then blessed Andrew the apostle with a loud cry said, Permit me thy servant, O Lord, from this hour not to be separated from thee, for it is time that my body be committed to the earth, and that thou commandest me to come unto thee: who bestowest eternal life.
 Thou, O Christ, art my Master, whom I have loved, whom I have seen, whom I have followed, whom I have known: whom on this cross I confess.
-And as I have hearkened to a single word from thee : so in this word hearken to me, and before my body be released from the cross, receive thou me.
-And when he had said this: all watching, an exceeding splendour like lightning coming forth out of heaven shone down and so enveloped him: that because of that splendor human eyes were not able to behold him at all.
-And when the splendour had remained about the space of half an hour, the light withdrawing, he gave up the ghost, and together with the light departed to the Lord.
+And as I have hearkened to a single word from thee: so in this word hearken to me, and before my body be released from the cross, receive thou me.
+And when he had said this: with all watching, an exceeding splendour like lightning coming forth out of heaven shone down and so enveloped him: that because of that splendour human eyes were not able to behold him at all. when the splendour had And remained about the space of half an hour, with the light withdrawing, he gave up the ghost, and together with the light departed to the Lord.
+But thou, O Lord, have mercy upon us.

-\mathbb{R} .
-The man of God. iij. {12}.
+R. The man of God. iij. {12}.

-Ps.
+Outside of Advent, Ps.
 Te Deum.
-[47].
+[48].

-\vec{V} .
-The Lord loved Andrew. $\{3\}$.
+\overline{V} .
+The Lord loved Andrew.
+R. For a sweetsmelling savour.

-[At Lauds.]
+At Lauds.

-\blacksquare At Lauds this single Antiphon Hail, precious cross. j. of Lauds. $\{27\}$.
+■ At Lauds this single Antiphon Hail, precious cross. j. of Lauds. {27}.

 Ps.
-The Lord hath reigned. (xcij.)
-[52].
+The Lord is King.
+(93./xcij.) &c.
+[53].

 Chapter.
-With the heart we believe [unto justice : but with the mouth].
-67 {2}.
+With the heart man believeth. {2}.

 Hymn.
-Let heav'n with acclamations. in the Common.
-[659].
+Let heaven's exultant praises ring. in the Common.
+[864].

-$\tilde{\mathcal{W}}$.
-They declared [the works of God.
+$\tilde{\mathcal{V}}$.
+They declared the works of God.